sheldonrampton/chatgpt_api/README.md

   * displays JSON of objects include the assistant, runs, threads, messages, run steps, responses
 * chat_completion.py: a very simple chat completion
 * completion_test.py: another very simple chat completion
-* embedding_gem_wiki: creates embeddings based on the first 10,000 articles in the GEM wiki.
+* embedding_gem_wiki: creates embeddings based on the first 10,000 articles in the GEM wiki (not the category: Wisconsin).
 * embedding_test.py: creates a very simple embedding based on a single client message.
 * embedding_wikipedia.py: Generates embeddings from the GEM wiki for the category "Wisconsin"
 * flask_chatgpt.py: a simple proof-of-concept Flask app that uses the ChatGPT API to respond to users' requests.
 Uses files in the "static" and "templates" subdirectories